SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 .. write-me::

 .. see release notes from 2013-12-18 for a note about lazy initialization
-.. mention that type methods can access type properties (and other type methods?) without needing to reference the type's name, as they also get an implicit ``self`` parameter.
+.. mention that static methods can access static properties (and other static methods?) without needing to reference the type's name, as they also get an implicit ``self`` parameter.